 Develop your unique musical talents while working closely with outstanding faculty and visiting artists.
 Our program challenges you to strive for excellence in both individual and group performance, and to develop an intellectual understanding of musical structure and the processes that create it.

 The Department of Music is accredited by the National Association of Schools of Music, a high honor for a college music department.

 Participate in a wealth of diverse performance and other experiential opportunities working with student composers, chamber ensembles, and various members of the surrounding musical community.
 Recital forums and the Window on Music series offer exposure to many music-related careers.
 Field experiences in local classrooms will prepare you to teach after graduation.

 The music comprehensive will focus your training in analysis, history, and music literature on a single solo or ensemble composition.
 You'll present a theoretical and historical analysis of the piece or set of pieces to the faculty and other students.

 The advanced writing proficiency requirement in the Department of Music has two components:

 - A paper written for a music course.
 The faculty must approve the selection of the piece to be submitted.

 - A composition, orchestration, or arrangement written during the third or fourth semester of the theory sequence.
 Computer notation and laser printing of the score are required.
 Both the composition itself and its notation will be assessed.
 The faculty must approve the selection of the composition to be submitted.

-All recent graduates with a Bachelor of Music degree in music education have been placed in teaching positions.
-Many students who pursue the bachelor of arts degree in music choose a second major as well.
-Recent graduates have combined music with a second major in religious studies, business, humanistic studies, political science, and communication studies.
-These graduates are now working in the fields of arts administration, church music and liturgy, and music publishing, while others have entered law and medical schools.
+Recent graduates have combined music with a second major in religious studies, political science, and communication studies.
+These graduates are now working in arts communications, church music and liturgy, and music publishing, while others have entered law and medical schools.